Economy of Bulgaria: Sectors

+In 2022, the sector with the highest number of companies registered in Bulgaria is Services with 200,853 companies, followed by Retail Trade with 173,189 companies.

 Industry and construction

 Much of Bulgaria's communist-era industry was heavy industry, although biochemicals and computers were significant products beginning in the 1980s.
 Because Bulgarian industry was configured to Soviet markets, the end of the Soviet Union and the Warsaw Pact caused a severe crisis in the 1990s.
 After showing its first growth since the communist era in 2000, Bulgaria's industrial sector has grown slowly but steadily in the early 2000s.
 The performance of individual manufacturing industries has been uneven, however.
 Food processing and tobacco processing suffered from the loss of Soviet markets and have not maintained standards high enough to compete in Western Europe.
 Textile processing generally has declined since the mid-1990s, although clothing exports have grown steadily since 2000.

 Oil refining survived the shocks of the 1990s because of a continuing export market and the purchase of the Burgas refinery by the Russian oil giant LUKoil.
-The chemical industry has remained in good overall condition but is subject to fluctuating natural gas prices.
+The chemical industry has remained in good overall condition, but is subject to fluctuating natural gas prices.
 Growth in ferrous metallurgy, which is dominated by the Kremikovtsi Metals Combine, has been delayed by a complex privatization process and by obsolete capital equipment.
 Non-ferrous metallurgy has prospered because the Pirdop copper smelting plant was bought by Union Minière of Belgium and because export markets have been favourable.

 The end of the Warsaw Pact alliance and the loss of Third World markets were grave blows to the defence industry.
 In the early 2000s, the industry's plan for survival has included upgrading products to satisfy Western markets and doing cooperative manufacturing with Russian companies.
 The electronics industry, which also was configured in the 1980s to serve Soviet markets, has not been able to compete with Western computer manufacturers.
 The industry now relies on contract agreements with European firms and attracting foreign investment.
 The automotive industry has ceased the manufacture of cars, trucks, and buses.
-Manufacture of forklifts, a speciality in the communist era, also has stopped.
+The manufacture of forklifts, a speciality in the communist era, also has stopped.
 In the early 2000s, shipbuilding has prospered at the major Varna and Ruse yards because of foreign ownership (Ruse) and privatization (Varna).

 Only in recent years electronics and electric equipment production has regained higher levels.
 The largest centres include Sofia, Plovdiv and the surrounding area, Botevgrad, Stara Zagora, Varna, Pravets and many other cities.
 Household appliances, computers, CDs, telephones, medical and scientific equipment are being produced.
-In 2008 the electronics industry shipped more than $260 million in exports, primarily of components, computers and consumer electronics.
+In 2008, the electronics industry shipped more than $260 million in exports, primarily of components, computers and consumer electronics.

 Many factories producing transportation equipment currently still do not operate at full capacity.
 Plants produce trains (Burgas, Dryanovo), trams (Sofia), trolleys (Dupnitsa), buses (Botevgrad), trucks (Shumen), motor trucks (Plovdiv, Lom, Sofia, Lovech).
 Lovech has an automotive assembly plant.
 Rousse serves as the main centre for agricultural machinery.
 Bulgarian arms production mainly operates in central Bulgaria (Kazanlak, Sopot, Karlovo).